lernae/sam-pipelines-devops-monorepo/README.md

 ```shell
  cp -r pipeline.bkp/* pipeline/
 ```
+After this step, feel free to remove pipeline.bkp folder and its contents as they are the same as pipeline folder now.
    2. Commit and push to git for the devops repo changes
       ```
       git add .
       git commit -m "Update pipeline template and buildspec files
+      git push
       ```
    3. To deploy the pipeline for a subproject, git add, delete or update inside the subproject folder in the appdev repo
       ```